valeriandwi/ajaib-fe-test/README.md

 This project was created to show the table of random user datas.
 The random of user datas is getting from [Random User API](https://randomuser.me).

+## Preview
+You can see the preview this project at [https://ajaib-fe-test.web.app/](https://ajaib-fe-test.web.app/)

 ## Built With

 - [React](https://reactjs.org)